-

 Number of Visitors Per Patient

-- Most adult inpatient areas: Two visitors may enter during each visitation session.
+• Most adult inpatient areas: Two visitors may visit at a time.

-- Behavioral Health Units: One visitor is permitted for the duration of the hospital stay.
+• One birthing partner is permitted for the duration of the stay.

 Outpatient/Office Visits